 One of the most controversial provisions involves whether Caribbean textile and apparel can qualify for duty-free treatment if the dyeing and finishing process is done outside the United States.
 U.S. yarn spinners and cotton growers have argued that allowing these processes to take place in CBI countries would allow more trade because it would speed the process from greige goods to finished garments.
 This position is supported by U.S. apparel importers but opposed by U.S. textile manufacturers who want the U.S. Customs Service to issue a ruling that fabric must be dyed and finished in the United States to qualify as U.S. fabric.
-A Customs interim ruling on "knit-to-shape" items such as socks and sweaters whose components are knit in the United States and shipped overseas for assembly has also been controversial.
-Customs ruled that these knit-to-shape articles were excluded from unlimited, duty-free treatment.

 The dye and finishing provision took on added significance in the House debate on H.R.
 3005, a bill to provide the President trade promotion authority.
 House leaders pledged in writing to bring no future trade bills to the House floor until legislative action is taken to assure that apparel assembled in Caribbean and Central American countries for export to the United States is made from fabric that is dyed, printed, or finished in the United States.
 They also promised that the same requirement would be included in any Andean Trade Preference Act renewal measure containing textile preferences before it would be considered on the floor.
-Before the end of the 2001 legislative session, the House had not yet moved legislation to implement this promise.
+To date, the House has not yet moved legislation to implement this promise to roll-back apparel preferences granted to CBI countries.